milotruck-shin/FYP/README.md

 | SM_task | Medium |
 | CQ_task | Low |

 At the start of each task, there is a cue to wait for their respective event flags.
 Tasks that are yet to receive a SET event flag are put in a suspended state.
 Tasks that are running can be preempted by higher priority flag.
-For example, UART INT will set the UART event flag, and that puts the suspended UART_task in a running state.
+For example, UART INT will set the UART event flag, that puts the suspended UART_task in a running state.

 To implement a cascaded control loop, TIM4 is set to 100kHz.
 Two channels - CH1 and CH2 are configured to trigger an interrupt at 200Hz and 25Hz, respectively.
 CH1 INT will set the CQ_event flag and CH2 INT will set the SM_event flag.